NDIS Price Guide 2020-21

-The Price Guide and Support Catalogue 2020‒21 have been updated to reflect the indexed prices as a result of the Fair Work Commission Annual Wage Review 2019‒20.
-The latest Price Guide was published on 29 June 2020 and comes into effect 1 July 2020.
+The NDIS Price Guide and Support Catalogue 2020‒21 have been updated to reflect the Annual Price Review and indexed prices as a result of the Fair Work Commission Annual Wage Review 2019‒20.

 - Price Guide 2020‒21 for Specialist Disability Accommodation (SDA)

 - Assistive Technology, Home Modifications and Consumables Code Guide.